spvyos/vyos/README.md

 # # ℹ Use `print(n = ...)` to see more rows
 ```

-> Does not require source names for IDs.
+> `get_series` function does not require source names for IDs.
+The function uses hints
-    Function uses hints to figures out which sources to requests from the index IDs given.
+    to figure out which sources to request from for the index IDs given.

 ```r
 index_template <- "